 Going back to the initial example, SWIFT job will be to inform Bank B (Jina’s bank) that Bank A (David’s bank wants to send a transfer.
 Since bank A and B do not have account with one another, SWIFT will also have to find and inform the intermediary Bank C.

 All the intermediary and exchange rate fees, accrued during the process, will form the total cost of the SWIFT transfer.

 What’s the iCard role

 You can send both SEPA and SWIFT with your iCard digital wallet.
 We do have competitive rates for SWIFT transfers and a low fixed cost for SEPA.
 All you need to be able to do wire transfers with us is to have your iCard IBAN ready.
 You will get one automatically after you pass the iCard video identification process.
-There are two ways to find your personal IBAN inside the iCard digital wallet:

 What really makes us stand apart is the option we give you to send and receive money beyond the traditional SWIFT and SEPA options.

 The iCard digital wallet gives you a chance to send instant and FREE money transfers to anyone who lives within the EEA.
 All you need to do is enter their email or phone number, specify the amount and click send.
 All the other person needs to do is to install the iCard digital wallet if they still don’t have it and simply accept the money!